MonashSmartStructures/ospgrillage/README.md

 ## Current Capabilities

 ### Bridge model feature
-- [x] Skew Mesh
+- [x] Skew meshing
-- [x] Orthogonal mesh
+- [x] Orthogonal meshing
-- [x] Positive and negative skews
+- [x] Positive and negative skew angle
+- [x] Allowance for skew mesh to be set up to 30 degrees
+- [x] Allowance for orthogonal mesh to be set down to 11 degrees
-- [x] Multiple member definition
+- [x] Grillage elements grouped allowing definition of element group properties with single line function
+- [x] Autodetect edge of spans as supporting nodes
-- [x] Transverse slab properties defined based on unit width properties
+- [x] Automatically set transverse slab properties to slab elements based on input unit width properties

-- [ ] Customized nodes for skew mesh
+### Model utility feature
+- [x] Gravity Load analysis check
+- [x] Test/check output file functionality
+- [x] Alternative plotting feature available as an extension of the default Opensees plotting module

 ### In the works
 - [ ] Grouping feature for skew mesh - accommodate for customized nodes
 - [ ] Allow representation of diaphragm in model
-- [ ] Alow representation of transverse secondary beams in model
+- [ ] Allow representation of transverse secondary beams in model
 - [ ] Enable multi-span definition
 - [ ] Capable to shift origin of mesh generation
 - [ ] Combine individual mesh generation to a single mesh
+- [ ] Allow customized nodes for meshes